As a Minneapolis business attorney, I often get these questions related to Minnesota noncompete agreements:

 Recently, I have represented a number of professionals who were bound to noncompete agreements.
 Here are the general principles for each profession.

 No Minnesota law prohibits a noncompete agreement with an employee doctor.
 However, the American Medical Association (AMA) has an opinion “discouraging” noncompete agreements.
+Learn more about noncompete agreements for doctors and medical professionals.

 The American Dental Association’s professional code provides for “freedom of choice” for patients to select their dentist “without any type of coercion.”
 However, Minnesota law generally does not restrict noncompete agreements with an employee dentist.